 The World’s Most Deadliest Snake

-A selection of Celia’s poetry has recently been published in the book 2000 Feral Pigs my part in their downfall by scientist Dr Peter (Piggy) Heise-Pavlov.
+The memoir 2000 Feral Pigs my part in their downfall by scientist Dr Peter (Piggy) Heise-Pavlov includes 16 of Celia’s poems.
 Piggy had a scary encounter with a taipan while researching feral pigs in a remote location and was lucky not to get bitten!